CodesAway/BEXCodeCompare/README.md

 <a name="how"></a>
 ## How does it work?

+### BEX Code Compare
 First we use Patience sort / Myers diff (similar to how GitHub does a compare).
 Then, we take the resulting diff and do some post diff processing to group the differences into groups of changes.

+### BEX Code Matching
+BEX Matching performs structured code matching to offen an enhanced to find and replace for your code

+For example Match an **if**branch with a simple pattern.

+    if (:[condition]) { :[stuff] )

+BEX will ensure the parentheses and braces are balanced, and that you're not looking at commented out code.
+I like to this of it as a code friendly regular expression.
+Of coures, if you want to mix regex in your pattern, that's supported too.

+### BEX Code Refactoring
 BECR uses BEX and Eclipe's JDT to parse Java code and provide parsing and refactoring functionality.
 There are examples available to show how BECR could be used.

+### Learn more on the wiki
+Check out the [Wiki](https://github.com/CodesAway/BEXCodeCompare/wiki) to learn more

 <a name="how-plugin"></a>
 ## How does the Eclipse plugin work?